A young woman uses her credit card to get money from an ATM.

 A cash advance can be tempting if you need cash fast, but you might want to consider how it could impact your credit score.
 Because you’re borrowing money against your credit limit, you’re increasing your overall credit utilization (how much of your total available credit is in use).
 And if you can’t pay the balance right away, high interest charges can put you deeper into credit card debt.
 When your total credit balance gets too high, it can negatively impact your credit score.

-If your credit score took a hit because of a cash advance, it won’t necessarily have a long-term impact on your credit score.
-Your score can rebound if you can pay the loan off quickly.
+If your credit score took a hit because of a cash advance, it doesn’t always have a long-term impact on your credit score.
+Your score can rebound if you pay the loan off quickly.

 Should you take a cash advance on your credit card?